-Creates or displays a non-root administrator (super-administrator or sub-administrator).
-The maximum username length is 31 characters, including all symbols except ?.
+Creates or displays a non-root admin (super-admin or sub-admin) and assigns a role attribute to the administrator.
+The maximum username length is 31 characters, including all symbols except the special command character?.
 The username is case-sensitive.

-The privilege switch determines the privilege level of the user (all or read-only).
+- The privilege switch determines the privilege level of the user (all or read-only). - A trustee can be permitted to configure the untrust Ethernet interface or the untrust modem interface.
+Default: none.